-Having to buy all those presents in a few days of shopping after working all day or on a Saturday when everyone and his cousin is doing the same thing takes away from the joy of really appreciating the true meaning of Christmas.
-I made a plan to do things differently — giving gifts from the garden.
+Having to buy all those presents in a few days of shopping after working all day or on a Saturday when everyone and their cousins are doing the same thing takes away from the joy of really appreciating the true meaning of Christmas.
+I made a plan to do things differently– giving gifts from the garden.

 Garden Gifts for People

 This Christmas gift idea came to me when I was out looking for a special present.
 On every aisle they had gift box ideas.
 I thought, “why not take a box and personalize it?”

 I had a friend who loved to read.
 I bought her a book by her favorite author, put a mug inside with a gourmet hot chocolate tucked in the cup, a little pot of lemon balm, her favorite dehydrated veggies, a bag or two of dried herbs of her choice, and an aromatic candle.

 I also gave her a quart bag of dehydrated, thinly sliced okra.
 It’s delicious, and you can eat it just like popcorn.
 All told, it cost me eleven dollars, and I knew she would be thrilled with the thoughtfulness of my choices.

 Gardening for Christmas gifts is easy.
 If you have a backyard garden, try making your own spaghetti sauce, enchilada sauce, pickles, or relishes.
 All vegetables as well as herbs can be dried.
 Why not try dehydrated tomatoes, bell peppers, squash, or onions?
 Following the directions on your dehydrator, chop herbs finely or thinly slice fruits, dry, and put into resealable bags.
 Keep them in the freezer until time to pack baskets and deliver.